Morphex-Mo/Morphex-Mo/README.md

 ## 🎓 Education
 **Bachelor of Engineering in Computer Science**
-Southern University of Science and Technology (2023-Present)
+Southern University of Science and Technology (2023-2025)
+The Hong Kong Polytechnic University (2025-Present)
 Relevant Coursework: Java Programming, Machine Learning (self-directed)
 *"Transforming curiosity into code"* ✨